Carolingian church: Context

-Only a small number of examples of Carolingian church architecture exist today, if plotted on a modern map these sites suggest a in depth "defensive" system of religious establishments directed towards the east.
+Only a small number of examples of Carolingian church architecture exist today, if plotted on a modern map these sites suggest an in depth "defensive" system of religious establishments directed towards the east.

 Influences

-Carolingian ecclesiastical architecture consciously attempted to draw from classical roman architecture heavily incorporating arches, classical columns and pilasters.
+Carolingian ecclesiastical architecture consciously attempted to draw from classical Roman architecture heavily incorporating arches, classical columns and pilasters.
 This is exemplified by the gatehouse of the monastery at Lorsch, constructed around 800CE.
 However, despite drawing heavily on early Christian and Byzantine architecture Carolingian architecture is distinctive incorporating for example; westworks, tall often west-facing entrances and Narthex.
 Evidence for the Byzantine influence on Carolingian ecclesiastical architecture is most clearly demonstrated by the Palatine Chapel in Aachen constructed between 792 and 805.
 It was likely constructed considering the 6th century octagonal Justinian church of San Vitale in Ravenna.
 However Aachen includes the Carolingian westwork a feature that may proceed western ecclesiastical Romanesque and Gothic architecture.